Vinblastine, Vincristine, and L-dopa: Interesting Plant Chemicals

 Plants containing desirable chemicals are sometimes grown as crops.
 The chemicals are obtained by an extraction process and concentrated to make a drug.
 In other cases, scientists investigate plant chemicals to discover their structure and then produce synthetic chemicals that are identical to the natural ones.
 Sometimes researchers are able to improve the properties of natural chemicals and make them more effective.
 In all of these situations, a plant species is essential for the development of a new medicine.

 The following information is provided for general interest.
-Anyone with questions about the plant chemicals or the diseases mentioned below with respect to their lives should consult a physician.
+Anyone with questions about the plant chemicals or the diseases mentioned below should consult a physician.

 The Madagascar Periwinkle

 The Madagascar periwinkle is native to Madagascar and India but is now grown in many countries as a garden plant.
 It has also escaped from gardens and grows as a weed.
 The red, purple, pink, or white flowers often have a center that is a different color from the rest of the flower.
 Madagascar periwinkles have glossy green leaves and may grow up to a meter tall.

 The sap of the plant has a milky appearance and is poisonous.
 It contains vinblastine, vincristine, and many other alkaloids.
 Researchers are discovering that many of these alkaloids are biologically active inside the human body.

 Vinblastine and vincristine are both used to treat cancer.
 The medications are extracted from Madagascar periwinkles, but the yield is quite low.
 Researchers are exploring ways to increase the amount of medicinal chemicals made by the plant.
 They are also investigating efficient methods to make the drugs synthetically.